-Jeff Sauer is in his third year as head coach of the U.S. National Sled Hockey Team.
-He directed Team USA to the gold medal at the 2012 International Paralympic Committee Ice Sledge Hockey World Championship in Hamar, Norway.
+Jeff Sauer is in his fourth year as head coach of the U.S. National Sled Hockey Team.
+He has directed Team USA to gold medals at the 2014 Paralympic Winter Games in Sochi, Russia, and the 2012 International Paralympic Committee Ice Sledge Hockey World Championship in Hamar, Norway.
 In 2013, the U.S. squad collected the silver medal at the IPC World Championship in Goyang City, South Korea.

 Sauer’s illustrious 31-year NCAA Division I college coaching career featured 655 wins (seventh all-time) and two national championships, both of which came during his tenure with the University of Wisconsin (1983, 1990).